-Neural networks are excellent tools for supervised learning; the task of learning a function that maps an input to the desired output based on a training data set.
-In our case, the input is a vector of experimental intensities I(s) on a relative scale and the output could be a scalar representing an overall geometrical parameter, e.g. the MW or Dmax value.
-Since obtaining reliably labeled experimental SAXS data in sufficient quantities is challenging, one could compute the scattering from known protein and nucleic acid models for training assuming that the learned function would be applicable to experimental data.
+NNs are excellent tools for supervised learning; the task of learning is to find a function that maps an input to the desired output based on a training data set.
+In our case, the input is a vector of experimental intensities I(s) on a relative scale and the output could be a value representing an overall geometrical parameter, e.g. the MW or Dmax.
+Since obtaining reliable experimental SAXS data in sufficient quantities is challenging, one could compute the scattering from known protein and/or nucleic acid models for training assuming that the mapping function would be applicable to experimental data.

 The simulated training set can be augmented: this way, one can easily adjust the area of applicability of e.g. a given NN model and tailor it for the specific objects, instrumentation features or experimental setup.
-One example from the SAXS area is the robustness of predictions against experimental noise, which is inevitably present in any SAXS data, reduces the information content in experimental SAXS data thus increasing the ambiguity of data interpretation.
+One example from the SAXS area is the robustness of predictions against experimental noise, which is inevitably present in the experimental SAXS data and reduces its information content thus increasing the ambiguity of data interpretation.

 We employed several feedforward artificial NNs trained on noise-augmented synthetic SAXS data generated from thousands of experimentally determined models to estimate MW and Dmax from folded proteins, unfolded proteins and nucleic acids.
-Here we demonstrate that our method has higher accuracy and is less demanding in terms of data quality compared to the well-established methods for folded proteins and nucleic acids.
-To the best of our knowledge, our method is unique for MW estimation from SAXS data of intrinsically disordered proteins.
-Our method can reliably estimate the maximum intraparticle distance Dmax directly from the SAXS profile for the above-mentioned macromolecule types.
+Here we demonstrate that our method has higher accuracy and is less demanding in terms of data quality compared to the well-established methods to assess MW for folded proteins and nucleic acids.
+To the best of our knowledge, our method is unique for the MW estimation from SAXS data of intrinsically disordered proteins.
+Our method can also reliably estimate the maximum intraparticle distance Dmax directly from the SAXS profile for the above-mentioned macromolecule types.

 Estimation of the MW from SAXS data.